core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

    In updateCtx(), X_N is the byte concatenation of X_cbor and N_cbor X_N = 0x44418041805248018a278f7faab55a4825a8991cd700ac01
 ~~~~~~~~~~~~~~~~~~~~~~~
-{: #fig-kudos-x-n-example-mess-two title="Example of X, N and X\_N computing for the second KUDOS message"}
+{: #fig-kudos-x-n-example-mess-two title="Example of X, N and X_N computing for the second KUDOS message"}

 Then, the server sends an OSCORE response to the client, protected with the new Security Context CTX\_NEW.
 In particular, the response has the 'd' flag bit set to 1 and specifies N2 as 'nonce'.
 Also, the server MUST include its Sender Sequence Number as Partial IV in the response.
 After that, the server deletes CTX\_1.

 Upon receiving the OSCORE response, the client retrieves the value N2 from the 'nonce' field of the response, and the value X2 from the 'x' byte of the OSCORE Option.
 Since the client has received a response to an OSCORE request it made with the 'd' flag bit set to 1, the client provides the updateCtx() function with the input N = Comb(N1, N2), X = Comb(X1, X2) and the old Security Context CTX\_OLD, in order to derive the new Security Context CTX\_NEW.
 Finally, the client verifies the response by using the Security Context CTX\_NEW and deletes the old Security Context CTX\_OLD.

-Then, the client can send a new OSCORE request protected with the new Security Context CTX\_NEW.

-When successfully verifying the request using the Security Context CTX\_NEW, the server deletes the old Security Context CTX\_OLD and can reply with an OSCORE response protected with the new Security Context CTX\_NEW.

 From then on, the two peers can protect their message exchanges by using the new Security Context CTX\_NEW.
+As soon as the server successfully verifies an incoming message protected with the new Security Context CTX\_NEW, the server deletes the old Security Context CTX\_OLD.

+In the example in {{fig-message-exchange-client-init}}, the client takes the initiative and sends a new OSCORE request protected with the new Security Context CTX\_NEW.

+In case the server does not successfully verify the request, the same error handling specified in {{Section 8.2 of RFC8613}} applies.
+This does not result in deleting the new Security Context CTX\_NEW.

+If the server successfully verifies the request using the new Security Context CTX\_NEW, the server deletes the old Security Context CTX\_OLD and can reply with an OSCORE response protected with the new Security Context CTX\_NEW.

 Note that the server achieves key confirmation only when receiving a message from the client as protected with the new Security Context CTX\_NEW.
 If the server sends a non KUDOS request to the client protected with CTX\_NEW before then, and the server receives a 4.01 (Unauthorized) error response as reply, the server SHOULD delete the new Security Context CTX\_NEW and start a new client-initiated key update process, by taking the role of initiator as per {{fig-message-exchange-client-init}}.